2019 J. Lohr Estates Los Osos Merlot

-The 2018 J. Lohr Estates Los Osos Merlot is medium-dark in color with a red hue.
-Varietal aromas of black plum and violet meld with the light barrel signature of baking spices and toasted pastry.
-A generous fraction of Malbec in the blend accentuates bright fruit tones and contributes notes of pomegranate and hibiscus flower.
-This wine is lively and bright on the palate and cascades to a lengthy, red-fruit finish.
+The 2019 J. Lohr Estates Los Osos Merlot is medium-dark in color with a ruby hue.
+Varietal aromas of black plum, black currant, and violet are elevated by a light barrel signature of baking spices and toasted pastry.
+14% Malbec in the blend contributes aromatic notes of pomegranate and hibiscus flower while bringing juiciness to the palate.

 Paso Robles AVA, San Luis Obispo County, CA